Art & Parkinson’s

 Firemen Fantasies

 Hal had a fall tonight.
-I was upstairs in a zoom meeting and heard a bang.
-Often, I have to think for a second to try to interpret the quality of the bang.
+I was upstairs in a Zoom meeting and heard a bang.
+Often, I have to think for a second in order to interpret the quality of the bang.
 Maybe he dropped something.
-Maybe the downstairs neighbors slammed a door.
+Maybe the neighbors slammed a door.
 But this time, there was no question in my mind.
 I rushed downstairs and found him on the floor in the bathroom.

 We tried getting him into a position where he could get himself up, but I didn’t think we’d be able to do it safely.
 So we called the EMT’s.
-Three large guys came from the fire department.
+Three large guys from the fire department stomped upstairs, through the narrow hallway, and into the bathroom.
 They lifted him up in a few seconds, walked him to his bed, and went on their way.

 While Hal was resting, I went into the kitchen to do the dishes.
 When I came in to check on him a bit later, he said to me, “I thought you were in there having fireman fantasies!”
 The farthest thing from my mind, given my exhaustion.
 But it was a lovely idea!